All Episodes

 I really do.

-I I have to run here, but thanks so much for the call.
+I have to run here, but thanks so much for the call.

 I had not thought of that.

-So you uh very rarely happens out there, Greg, when a caller introduces a new idea to me, but you've done it.
+So you very rarely happens out there, Greg, when a caller introduces a new idea to me, but you've done it.

 I just did a double takeover here during the commercial break.

-I snuck a peek at the Drudge Report, and there's this headline in red rush to pull out cash at countrywide bank.
+I snuck a peek at the Drudge Report, and there's this headline in red: rush to pull out cash at Countrywide Bank.

-And I don't have any money at countrywide bank, and people are gonna get the wrong if if people think I'm pulling money out of a bank, this is gonna be a problem.
+If people are going to get the wrong idea, if people think I'm pulling money out of a bank, this is going to be a problem.

-I don't have any money at country wide bank.
+I don't have any money at Countrywide Bank.

 And it's capitalized rush.